OdeliaAbbou/Morim_AndroidApplication/README.md

         meetingsManager.schedule(new Meeting(...));
     });

-Unified UI component for booking lessons, supporting both in-person and video modes.
+Unified UI component for booking lessons.